dnvriend/reactive-activemq/README.md

 amq1:queue:Consumer.consumer1.VirtualTopic.test?concurrentConsumers8"
 ```

 Producers are [ActiveMqSink][amqsink] components and are created using a producer name.
-This producer must point to a configuration for example,
+This producer must point to a [configuration][config] for example,
 `producer1` (bad idea to use this name) and will use a connection and a topic name using [VirtualTopic][vt] semantics.
 The endpointUri that the
 [ActiveMqSink][amqsink] will use will become: